jsrv07/Applied-problem-solving-in-CP/README.md

+## MY PROGRESS REPORT ##
+## MIDTERM CHECKPOINT ##
+I have been practicing CP questions from the questions provided by the mentor weekly.
+Along with that, i have been giving codeforces contests and have a rating of 1327 currently(as on 23rd June, 2025).

+I will dive on to some theory and complex algo structures in the upcoming weeks covering the weekly questions given too.

 # Applied Problem Solving in Competitive Programming

 Welcome to the Summer of Code 2025: 8-Week Track on mastering Competitive Programming (CP) through applied problem solving and structured practice.